The stock rout isn't over: Dow tumbles - KTVZ

 The news that the United States and United Kingdom are withdrawing some staff from the local embassies isn’t exactly breeding confidence the situation will resolve quickly and European stock markets are sharply lower as well.

-Commodities markets are feeling the pressure of the rising tensions.
-US oil prices rose some 3%, or more than $2.50 per barrel, to $82.54 in the late morning.
+Commodities markets are feeling the pressure of the rising tensions and analysts believe oil prices could soar if the situation escalated.
+On Monday afternoon, however, US oil prices settled down 2.1% at $83.31 per barrel.

 — CNN Business’ Julia Horowitz contributed to this report.